aws-samples/cilium-service-mesh-on-eks/README.md

 Access the application URL either using `curl` or a browser.
 You should see the following web page.

 ![](images/application_ui.png)

+---

+> [!NOTE]
+> Incase you see error "upstream connect error or disconnect/reset before headers. reset reason: connection failure", Try clearing your browser's cache or open it in Incognito mode

+---

 ### Step 8 - Access Cilium Hubble UI for Service Map Visualization